 The Board shall create an internal self-rating system that can measure the performance of the Board and Management in accordance with criteria provided for in the Code.

-The creation and implementation of such self-rating system, including its salient features are disclosed in the Corporation's annual corporate governance report.
+The creation and implementation of such self-rating system, including its salient features may be disclosed by the Corporation in relevant reports.

 DISCLOSURE AND TRANSPARENCY